 Imagine (if you will) that I am a happy-go-lucky Golden Retriever with daily visits the local dog park.
 All those structures are like the fences, and within that safe space, I can let my imagination and creativity run free.
 My systems keep from running out into proverbial traffic.
 My routines allow me to play to my heart’s content within the boundaries of my work, and still tend the other important pieces of my life.
 My schedules open up space for work, play, and dedicated time to create.

 I know that having a laundry day is a luxury thanks to my ability to work from home and control my schedule.
-What isn’t a luxury, though, is how laundry day (and the rest of my household schedule) has come to represent a sense WritingOnTheDeck_DebraSmouseof freedom for my creative life.
+What isn’t a luxury, though, is how laundry day (and the rest of my household schedule) has come to represent a sense of freedom for my creative life.

 Because as wonderful as drifting off to sleep while nestled in fresh laundered sheets feels, it pales in comparison to the reward of guilt-free time for creation.
 So, yes, thanks to Laundry Day, I have the space to spend more time focused on creative living.